Hyun-Soon/Philosophers/README.md

 ## Compilation

 You can easily compile the program using the provided Makefile.
-Go to root of the project you want to run and enter :
+Simply navigate to the directory where the Makefile exists and enter: :

 ```bash
 make